xiaoyang-sde/knowledge-base/docs/data-structures/09-extends-casting-high-order-functions.md

 ## Constructors

 While constructors are not inherited, Java requires that all constructors must start with a call to one of its superclass's constructors.
 If you don't call it explicitly, Java will automatically call it for you.
-If we forget to specify which contructor to use, Java will call the default one without parameters.
+If we forget to specify which constructor to use, Java will call the default one without parameters.

 ## The Object Class